Kieranheiberg/K-BOT/README.md

-# K-Bot Optical Denisty Sensor
+# K-Bot Optical Denisty (OD) Sensor
-K-Bot and K-Bot Auto are Optical density (OD) sensors for measuring the OD of anaerobic bacteria directly within growth vessel.
+K-Bot and K-Bot Auto are custom devices for measuring the OD of anaerobic bacteria directly within growth vessel.
 Both use a 3D printed tube holder with an LED and photosensor on opposing side, where the photosensor outputs a voltage value that is converted to the OD of the sample by a species specific calibration equation.
 K-Bot Auto is advanced version of OD sensor that is integrated with other lab equipment for autonomous multi-day experiments.

 ## Project Libraries
 Each versions necessary Python libraries can be installed via respective requirements.txt file.
 Root repo requirements.txt install all libraries for both K-Bot and K-Bot Auto.